All Episodes

 They're not legally empowered to get it from whoever their cell carriers were.

-Pfizer, oh the Pfizer court, the Pfizer, no, apparently not.
+Pfizer, oh, the Pfizer court, the Pfizer.

 Such is the story.

-Apparently they're frozen.
+Apparently, they're frozen.

 Now, a lot of people don't believe it was just the metadata.

-You know, people I have friends who think, you're just crazy rush.
+I have friends who think, you're just crazy rush.

-They're listening in, they're listening on, and everybody.
+They're listening on and everybody.

 They couldn't care less what you're doing.